wombatlabs/btcpool-docker-compose/README.md

    null
 ], req_id=1"`

-3. In order to run a successful installation you need to run a `cargo update` on `btcpool-docker-compose/nodebridge/nodebridge`
+3. In order to run a successful installation you need to run a `cargo update` on `btcpool-docker-compose/nodebridge/nodebridge` before running `STACK=prometheus make start`
 4. Grafana dashboard works fine but need to adjust new variables for NODE height.
+5. Even if I modified sserver.cfg for mainnet, I think it needs to be adjusted better for CKB

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------